SSD vs HDD, which is better for C drive?

-What’s more, for desktops, an SSD with 60 GB capacity is usually sufficient.
+For desktops, an SSD with 60 GB capacity is usually sufficient.
 But the situation for laptops is more complicated, because you normally have only one disk bay.
-And if you move around a lot with the laptop, a bigger SSD (120 GB or 250 GB) may be in order, with the budget allowing anyway.
+And if you move around a lot with the laptop, a bigger SSD (120 GB or 250 GB) may be better, with the budget allowing anyway.